 This post contains compensated links.

-Goblin Valley State Park is a giant outdoor playground for kids.
-The main attraction is a series of three connected valleys filled with hundreds of small “goblins”; odd shaped rock formations which are small enough for kids to climb on, yet big enough for them to be filled with excitement and adventure.
+The main attraction at Goblin Valley State Park is is three connected valleys covering about 3 square miles and filled with thousands of hoodoos (โgoblinsโ).
+The goblins are odd-shaped rock formations which are small enough for kids to climb on, yet big enough for them to be filled with excitement and adventure.

-You can really let your imagination go wild here as you’ll see all kinds of shapes in the rocks; my imagination saw lots of dinosaur faces in the rocks, but I suppose some looked like goblins too.
+You can really let your imagination go wild in Goblin Valley as you’ll see all kinds of shapes in the rocks; my imagination saw lots of dinosaur faces in the rocks, but I suppose some looked like goblins too.
 The towering cliffs in the distance are pretty cool too.

-We only had a few hours in Goblin Valley SP and we spent our entire time exploring the Goblin Valleys, but there are several short hiking trails as well, including Carmel Canyon, Curtis Bench and Entrada Canyon.
+We only had a few hours in Goblin Valley with our kids and we spent our entire time exploring the Goblin Valleys.
+If your family has extra time, there are some kid-friendly hikes in Goblin Valley including Carmel Canyon Loop and Curtis Bench.

 Goblin Valley Hiking Stats

-Distance: We spent all of our time in the Valley of the Goblins, which has no set hiking trail.
-It’s a literal free-for-all, where kids can run wild exploring the fun rock formations.
-In 90 minutes, our kids ran 1.3 miles / 2.1km.
+Distance: We spent our time playing with our kids in the Valley of the Goblins, which has no set hiking trail.
+Itโs a literal free-for-all, where kids can run wild exploring the goblins rock formations.
+In 90 minutes, our kids ran 1.3 miles / 2.1 km through Goblin Valley.

-Elevation Gain: The valley is very flat with no discernable elevation change.
+Elevation Gain: Goblin Valley is very flat with no discernible elevation change.

 How to Get to Goblin Valley State Park

-How to Get There: Goblin Valley State Park is about halfway between Moab (1h40m) and Capitol Reef National Park (1h20m).
-It’s just off Utah Highway 24 on Goblin Valley Road.
+How to Get There: Goblin Valley State Park is about halfway between Moab (1hr 40m) and Capitol Reef National Park (1hr 20m).
+Itโs just off Utah Highway 24 on Goblin Valley Road.

 Valley of the Goblins Trailhead Location

-- There are bathrooms at the trailhead.
-Be sure to use them as the only places to go on this trail are places that other little kids will want to explore.
+There are bathrooms at the trailhead.
+Be sure to use them, because the other โbathroom optionsโ out here are places little kids will absolutely want to explore.

-- There are no water bottle filling stations on this hike.
+There are no water bottle filling stations here.
 If you feel you need a refill before starting, the Goblin Valley State Park Visitor Center has a water station.

-- There are no trees in the valley, so you need to be prepared for full sun exposure.
-Bring lots of water and sunscreen.
+There are no trees in Goblin Valley, so you need to be prepared for full sun exposure.
+Bring sun hats, a completely full water bladder and sunscreen.

-- The ground around the goblins is hard packed.
-An off-road stroller could be used down here, but during our time in Utah, the most common way parents enjoyed activities with their small kids was to use a backpack carrier – we like the Deuter Kid Comfort 3 for hiking with babies or toddlers.
+The ground around Goblin Valley is hard packed.
+An off-road stroller could be used around the goblins, but during our time in Utah, the most common way parents enjoyed activities with their small kids was to use a backpack carrier – we like the Deuter Kid Comfort 3 for hiking with babies or toddlers.

-- Dogs are allowed in Goblin Valley, but must be on leash.
-Dogs are not allowed on most national park trails, so if you are traveling with a dog, it’s another great reason to stop here!
+Dogs are allowed in Goblin Valley, but must be on a leash no longer than 6 feet.
+Dogs are not allowed on most national park trails, so if you are traveling with a dog, itโs another great reason to stop here!

 Goblin Valley State Park Canyoneering Adventure (ages 10+)

-- Be aware there are rattlesnakes and scorpions here as well.
-Although we didn’t see any, if you are concerned, it’s best to ask a Park Ranger for advice.
+Be aware there are rattlesnakes and scorpions in Goblin Valley.
+Although we didnโt see any, if you are concerned, itโs best to ask a Park Ranger for advice.

 Visiting Other Utah National Parks